A Spontaneous Gathering of the Holy Family and the Value of Work

 ”Blessed are all who fear the Lord and walk in his ways!
 By the labor of your hands you shall eat; blessed are you, and blessed will you be.” ~ Psalm 128

-Today marks one of those truly special days In the Church, a randomly divine oddity of sorts, one in which we witness what I can only call a spontaneous confluence of the Holy Family.
+Today marks one of those truly special days in the Church, a somewhat random and divine oddity of sorts, one in which we witness what I can only call a spontaneous confluence of the Holy Family.
 For as the monthly odometer rolls over from April to May, we find ourselves celebrating the 1st Friday of the month, a devotion that many of you keep holy by way of devotion to the Sacred Heart of Jesus https://www.americaneedsfatima.org/Our-Lord-Jesus-Christ/the-nine-first-fridays-devotion.html.

 Many have a love-hate relationship with work.
 We may not necessarily love our jobs, but we certainly loathe the idea of unemployment, particularly those who support their families by way of their jobs.
-The staggering unemployment figures that continue to devastate our country in the wake of this pandemic are a reminder that many are suffering financially, not to mention the toll that unemployment can take on one‘s self-esteem.
+The staggering unemployment figures that continue to devastate our country in the wake of this pandemic are a reminder that many are suffering financially, not to mention the toll that unemployment can take on one‘s self-esteem and overall mental wellbeing

 To that point, there are many who allow their careers to define them, engrossing themselves in a severely disordered and disproportionate manner in their chosen professions.
-This of course comes at the expense of their children, their spouses. . . their relationship with God.
+This of course comes at the expense of their children, their spouses, even their relationship with God.
 I urge you all to pray with particular fervor for these individuals during this time.
 They have in essence stacked all of their chips on one enormous and misguided wager, one which states that their job, not their membership in the life and spirit of God’s Kingdom, ultimately defines them.
-When the dice come up seven, and they will, the reality quickly sets in: there’s was a kingdom built on sand.
+When the dice come up seven, and they will, the reality quickly sets in: There’s was a kingdom built on sand.

 Like everything else, we need the guidance of the Holy Spirit in order to strike the proper balance, to understand that work helps to perfect us, to shape and mold us into the holy people we are meant to be.
 It is not, however, the proverbial be-all and end-all.